 Benefits of a Mini Stepper with Elastic Bands

-Elastic bands are a great way of engaging the arms while using a stepper.
+Elastic bands are a great way of engaging the arms and upper body while using a stepper.
 Without them, you will only be exercising your lower body.
 So finding a model with elastic bands is a great idea for a more economical way of achieving a full-body workout.
 For a great example of this, check out my review of the Kuokel Mini Stepper.